 - Towards the end of J. K. Rowling's Harry Potter and the Order of the Phoenix, in mid or late June, Harry is taking his astronomy O.W.L. and charting Orion.
 Orion is not visible in the night sky in mid or late June at any latitude.
 The same scene also has him looking around for Venus (which is never more than 47 degrees away from the sun) around midnight.
 Needless to say, he didn't do particularly well on that O.W.L..
 Just as well.
 Muggles have to be better at something.

 - Apocalypto features a solar eclipse.
-The very next night, there's a full moon, which is odd considering that an eclipse can only happen at a new moon.
+The very next night, there's a full Moon, which is odd considering that a solar eclipse can only happen at new Moon.
+(Lunar eclipses, on the other hand, can only happen at the full Moon.)
 The Moon is obviously like a great big lightbulb a writer can turn up or down, depending on the level of light needed at night.
 Since it's heavily implied that the Mayan priests secretly know how to predict eclipses, this leads to the amusing Fridge Logic that the characters know better astronomy than the writers.

 - Buffy the Vampire Slayer: The Season 3 finale features a solar eclipse that goes from zero to total in about five seconds, then stays that way for the duration of the entire climactic battle.
 Apparently the mayor's magic is powerful enough to first speed up the earth's rotation, then stop it dead in its tracks for a while.